isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 ## The Pole ##

+The pole is a nonessential part of the flag, and in fact it is so nonessential that for the most part the public does not know about it.
+Nevertheless, it is still a topic worthy of a brief discussion.

+For the most part, flags do not define pole colours, and they are usually left as the default colour of whatever material the pole is made of (e.g. brown wood or silver metal.)
+When they do, only three colours can be part of a pole, and if there's more than one they must be striped.
+The directions of the stripes are usually horizontal or vertical, but can also be in any other direction if it is so warranted.

+As mentioned earlier, the pole is not an essential part of the flag.
+Like the plate, it can be removed from a depiction of the flag without changing what it represents, but unlike the plate it does not have any special meaning that can be easily generalised to all flags.
+This makes them ignored even in places where plates would generally be included, explaining their general obscurity among the public.

 # Making a flag #
 Unlike Earthling (Western) flags, which are typically made out of coloured fabric,